Venezuela's Chavez to skip summit due to health

 He has not been seen in public since November 15.

 "Chavez is not coming.
-They've even cancelled the hotel reservation," a Brazilian foreign ministry source said on Thursday.
+They've even canceled the hotel reservation," a Brazilian foreign ministry source said on Thursday.
 Another Brazilian official said Chavez's logistics and security advance staff were leaving Brasilia.

-In Caracas, a source at the Miraflores presidential palace also said the 58-year-old Chavez was not going to travel.
+In Caracas, a source at the Miraflores presidential palace also said Chavez, 58, was not going to travel.

 The recently re-elected president went to Cuba nine days ago for "hyperbaric oxygenation" treatment - normally used to treat bone decay caused by radiation therapy.